klsoundarya/mindspark/README.md

 - As a blog reader, I want to explore trending topics and see expert insights in hands-on education.
 - As a blog reader, I want to share blogs on social media to spread valuable learning resources.

+### Business Goals ###
+Mindspark provides efficient admin functionality with an intuitive dashboard to manage:

+- Product inventory for seamless additions and updates.
+- Blog articles to keep customers engaged with insightful content.
+- Order tracking and user management through the Django Admin Panel.
+- Mindspark is designed to build a strong community of lifelong learners, tech enthusiasts, and parents looking for innovative educational tools.

+The platform's marketing efforts focus on:

+- SEO-driven blog content to attract organic traffic.
+- Social media promotions to engage with potential customers.
+- Email newsletters to provide updates on new arrivals, trends, and exclusive offers

 #### Site Owner Goals

 - As the site owner, I want to showcase Mindspark’s vision and mission clearly on the homepage.